 Forgiveness

 This group is meant to facilitate discussion and meaningful conversations.
-The information below is derived from this week's basic outline.
+The information below is derived from this week's Forgiveness Outline.

 Topic: Forgiveness